 Len Senater 33:41

-So you know, so it took a it took a lot of time to figure that out.
-And there’s also practical politics.
-I mean, from my understanding in Ontario, all the liquor stuff is administered at the provincial level by the AGC Oh, but they want the enforcement to be done by the municipality by law officers.
-And so they have this kind of pissing contest where the like, you enforce it?
-No, you enforce it.
-Now you pay me, you know, you’re gonna pay for it.
-And I’m like, I want to know that I won’t do it now.
+So you know, so it took, it took a lot of a lot of time to figure that out.
+And there's also practical politics.
+I mean, from my understanding in Ontario, all the liquor stuff is administered at the provincial effort by the Ag CO, but they want the enforcement to be done by the municipality by law officers.
+And so they have this kind of pissing contest where like, you enforce it, no, you enforce it, now you pay me, you know, you're gonna pay for it.
+And I'm like, I won't do it.
+Well, then I won't do it now.
 And so like, nobody enforces it.
 So the other thing is, practicality of scale.
-This was at a tiny little corner store.
+This was a tiny little corner store.
 We say 24 people, if people have a glass of wine with dinner, the fabric of civilization is not going to unravel.
-You know, so unless somebody you know, very maliciously knocked us out, yeah, right.
-Yeah, it was unlikely to stir the pot.
-Sure.
-No, I was taking advantage of what was possible at the scale that I intended to operate, you know, understanding that if you go into something that everything we do has to be scalable, and franchisable.
-And, you know, then you’re, you’re gonna kill a lot of ideas before they’re even had a chance to absolutely thrive.
+You know, so unless somebody you know, very maliciously narked us out, yeah, right, it was unlikely to stir the pot.
+So I was taking advantage of what was possible at the scale that I intended to operate, you know, understanding that if you go into something that everything we do has to be scalable, and franchisable.
+And, you know, then you're you're going to kill a lot of ideas before they're even had a chance to absolutely thrive.

 Yeah.
-And so the depth was sort of me shaking My tiny fist at that.
-And I really wanted to create something of finite human scale was a one man show, it was thing that was created a human scale experiences that were unique and exclusive, not because they were super expensive, but because they only happened once they happen that one time and you shared it with those people.
-And that’s what made a precious Snapchat before snapped.
-Yeah, yeah, well, yeah, something like that.
-But you know, so the a lot of these things emerge.
+And so the depth was sort of me che Keep my tiny fist at that.
+And I really wanted to create something of finite human scale was a one man show, it was thing that was created a human scale experiences that were unique and exclusive, not because they were super expensive, but because they only happened once they happen that one time, and you shared it with those people.
+And that's what made it precious Snapchat before Snapchat.
+Yeah, yeah, well, yes, something like that.
+But you know, so there are a lot of these things emerge.
 And so from that emerge this place, which became a showcase for culinary talent in the city, there was a time where I was running somewhere in the order of 300, unique culinary events a year.